cb109/pycallgraph26/README.md

 --------------
 - Added indices to all format commands.
 - Downloaded and included 2.6 versions of *ordereddict* and *argparse*.
-- Fixed some impport statements.
+- Fixed some import statements.
 - Removed all unneeded files of the package.

 Installation: